LifeLight Communications: Festivals

 The annual LifeLight Music Festival is the best known aspect of the ministry.
 It started on a local church lawn in 1998 then moved to the W.H.
 Lyon Fairgrounds in 2001.
 It outgrew the Fairgrounds and moved to Wild Water West in 2005.
 In 2010, it moved to a permanent home located on farmland near Worthing, South Dakota and hosted an estimated 300,000 people during the three days of the festival.
 The LifeLight model has expanded with a new 1 day festival in Bethany, Missouri and four festivals and two pastors conferences hosted in April 2010 in Karachi & Hyderabad, Pakistan.

-Student Ministries

-According to their website, the mission of their student ministries, which is called Souled Out Ministries, is to expose every teenager in our area to Jesus Christ and to connect them to a local church.
-Their goal is to not only REACH a generation of teenagers for Christ but also to RAISE a generation of leaders for Him.
-A three-part strategy is in place to help this happen.